• Skip to primary navigation

 • Get my my Royal Icing Recipe here.

-• 1 drop Sky blue gel food coloring
+• few drops Sky blue gel food coloring

 Instructions

-• Beat butter using a hand held mixer until light and creamy for a minute.
-Now beat butter and sugar together on high speed About 2 minutes.
+• Beat butter using a stand mixer/hand held mixer until light and creamy for a minute on medium high speed.
+Now beat butter and sugar together on high speed for about 2-3 minutes.

-• Now add in dry ingredients (flour, salt, cinnamon and baking powder) in two additions and beat on low until the cookie dough forms.
+• Now add in dry ingredients (flour, salt and baking powder) in two additions and beat on low until the cookie dough forms.

 • Cover and chill the dough for at least 2 hours and maximum 2 days in the fridge.

-• When ready to bake, preheat oven to 350 deg F and line baking sheet with parchment paper.
+• When ready to bake, preheat oven to 350 deg F and line baking sheets with parchment paper.
 Set aside.
+I don't like to bake more than 2 baking trays at a time.
+Once baking tray holds 4 cookies.

 • Roll out the cookie dough to ¼ of an inch thickness and cut cookies using a large round cookie cutter.